Electronic and Electrical Engineering

 Electronic and Electrical Engineering graduates have pursued careers in the development and operation of electronic and electrical systems in automotive systems, oil and gas engineering, power generation and utilisation, marine technology, consumer equipment and complex control systems for industry, as well as a range of opportunities in the telecommunications industries.

-GCE A Level: BCC to include Maths and either Design and Technology, Engineering or Physics.
+GCE A Level: BCC to include to include Mathematics and one from Physics, Design Technology, Electronics, or Engineering.
 GCSE English at grade 5/C or above is required if not held at A Level.

 We welcome applications from those with equivalent qualifications to those stated, including SVQs/NVQs, access programmes and overseas qualifications.
 Applications from students with non-standard qualifications or work experience will be considered on an individual basis.